Why Attend Moravian Music on the Mountain?

 Band players have a chance to play chorales and other music with a full band, under a different director each year, with a different experience than can happen in your church band.
 You’ll learn new techniques (and new jokes), and strengthen friendships.
 Pick up your horn, your chorale books, and your folding music stand and come along!

 Choral singers have a chance to sing through a group of anthems and learn a few to sing in worship on the Sunday morning, also with a different director each year.
 You’ll learn music that’s new to you, gain insights into choral singing from your director, and sing with different people than you sit beside week after week.
 And if you don’t in a choir regularly, that’s just fine too!

 Listeners are those folks who just love to be on the mountain, but don’t want to participate in the band or choir.
 Some have spouses or roommates who are participating; some just come to be present and hear all the music making.

 Sunday morning we’ll have a little more time to play and sing, and then we’ll go to share worship at Mountain Laurel Moravian Fellowship, just a few miles away.
+They are now in their new worship space, so make sure you get the NEW DIRECTIONS.
 Our weekend concludes with a joyful time of musical worship with this lively community, and then safe travels home ‘til next year!